 Are you an expert?
 Apply to contribute here.

-The New Balance 530 which was originally launched as a performance running shoe in 1992 or just around the time when the Boston-based shoe manufacturer was recovering from its sales slump in the late 1980s.
-It was a favorite among many sneaker heads for its simplistic design yet memorable appearance combining the classic looks of suede leather and mesh with superior materials like ENCAP midsole, ABZORB heel cushioning, and superior rubber outsole for traction and stability.
+The New Balance 530 was initially launched as a performance running shoe in 1992.
+Around the time when the Boston-based shoe manufacturer was recovering from its sales slump in the late 1980s, the sneaker emerged as a formidable running shoe model.
+The NB 530 running shoe was a favorite among many sneakerheads for its simplistic design yet memorable appearance combining the classic looks of suede leather and mesh with superior materials like ENCAP midsole, ABZORB heel cushioning, and superior rubber outsole for traction and stability.

 New Balance, since its establishment in 1906, has been known for investing huge on research, design and new technology.
 The latest among these technologies is the 3D printed midsoles of New Balance shoes.
 With the use of 3D printing, structures can be optimized to put as little material possibly where the runner uses the shoe.
 With these design character, New Balance in its more than 100 years of existence became known for their flexibility and strength, weight and durability.

-Further improving on their use of modern technology, New Balance in 2013 introduced Fresh Foam in their shoe materials and is now widely used in their newer designs including the new version of the New Balance 530.
+Further improving on their use of modern technology, New Balance in 2013 introduced Fresh Foam in their shoe materials and is now widely used in their newer designs including the latest versions of the NB 530.

-Since its reintroduction, variations in the New Balance 530 line have been released in recent years that include New Balance 530 Suede, New Balance 530, New Balance Running, New Balance Textile, New Balance Re-engineered, New Balance Canvas Wax, New Balance Vazee, and New Balance Deconstructed.
+Since its reintroduction, variations in the New Balance 530 line have been released in recent years that include New Balance 530 Suede, New Balance 530 Summer Waves, New Balance 530 Running, New Balance 530 Leather Textile, New Balance 530 Re-Engineered, New Balance 530 Canvas Wax, New Balance 530 Vazee, and New Balance 530 Deconstructed.

-- American professional baseball player Evan Longoria has been a regular user and erstwhile endorser of the classic New Balance 530.
+- American professional baseball player Evan Longoria has been a regular user and endorser of the classic men’s New Balance 530.

-- Other celebrities caught wearing New Balance 530s and other shoes of the brand include Ashley Tisdale, Adam Levine, Ben Affleck, Kendrick Lamar and even musician-turned-shoe designer Kanye West.
+- Other celebrities spotted wearing the New Balance 530s, and other shoes of the brand include Ashley Tisdale, Adam Levine, Ben Affleck, Kendrick Lamar and even musician-turned-shoe designer Kanye West.